Granola-Team/mina-indexer/ops/README.md

   the instructions in the script.

 ./rclone.conf
-  A mandatory config file used by `granola-rclone`.
+  A mandatory config file used by `granola-rclone.rb`.

 ./upload-mina-blocks
   Utility to upload precomputed block logs to Granola's object storage.